Holi Festival in Nepal- The Color festival date and Celebration

 - To prevent the global coronavirus this year, keep your body safe and hand sanitizes.
 Also do not walk here and there unnecessarily and play Holi with the lesser amount of people as possible.

 - Since the colours can make your nail dirty, it is better to wear darker shades of nail polish as it will be your nail clear.

-- Before going out to play Holi you will have to remove and change all your ornaments like gold and silver as they might damage with the colours permanently.
+- Before going out to play Holi festival in Nepal, you will have to remove and change all your ornaments like gold and silver as they might damage with the colours permanently.

-- Holi is a raw festival; you should not wear any type of makeup except body moisturize because while playing Holi there will be a chemical reaction between your make-up and the colour which may lead to several skin-related problems.
+- Holi festival in Nepal is a raw festival; you should not wear any type of makeup except body moisturize because while playing Holi there will be a chemical reaction between your make-up and the colour which may lead to several skin-related problems.

 - Your hair can get damage while playing Holi as the dry colours will make your hair drier.
 So it is always s better to tie your hair up in any kind of pun or plait which will enable the colour to reach your scalp or hair roots.

 - The quality of colour is very important for playing Holi these days, s, if possible, avoid the use of synthetic colours as they can cause skin irritation and other kind problems.